IDGA Military Construction Summit - Click Here!

 At this stage, the range of threats is very wide, from rockets/ artillery/ mortars to UAVs, enemy aircraft and cruise missiles; ballistic missiles are not included.
 Responses would outline potential air defense system capabilities that may be considered, including information about indicative performance; systems integration; strategic and tactical mobility; supportability; manning and training; simulation; and indicative pricing…

 Work is being managed by Aerospace Concepts Pty Ltd., and parties are invited download the full solicitation from their web site and register interest in the capability study.
 Submissions would be due by Sept 1/08, with the report itself planned for the end of October 2008.
-This is not part of a down-select, and there is no commitment to proceed further, but individual submissions may receive follow-up enquiries and questions as the Australian DoD considers its future options and lays the groundwork for a possible RFP.
+This is not part of a down-select, and there is no commitment to proceed further, but individual submissions may receive follow-up inquiries and questions as the Australian DoD considers its future options and lays the groundwork for a possible RFP.

 The solicitation specifically notes that directed energy weapons could fall within this study’s purview, but the reality is likely to be more mundane.
 Countries like Estonia and Britain are augmenting short-range air defense missiles with command and control networks that fold dispersed, short-range missiles into a larger network, with individual stations able to see what the entire network sees and play a role in coalition systems.
 These are essential capabilities under the new solicitation.